Trump Administration To Drop Refugee Cap To 45,000, Lowest In Years

 "When I came here, the door was open for all opportunities.
 And I keep working hard every day," Subedi said.

-Subedi was born in Bhutan, and spent 18 years in a refugee camp in Nepal before coming to the US.
-He got a job at Subway.
+Subedi was born in Bhutan and spent 18 years in a refugee camp in Nepal before coming to the U.S. He got a job at Subway.
 Now he owns a store, a gas station and a house, in addition to his job as housing coordinator for InterFaith Works, a local refugee resettlement agency.
 Subedi says a lot of refugees share his work ethic.

 Economists who've studied the issue say it's true that refugees can be expensive, especially when they first arrive.